“How will I pay for my education? Am I eligible for financial aid? Where do I begin?”

 The Office of Financial Aid can answer your questions.
 Whether you are a high school student, a college transfer, or an inquiring parent, we are here to help.
 Our aim is to provide you with a premium education at a price that considers your personal financial situation.
 Premium education, personal price.

 There are two basic types of financial aid: gift aid and self-help aid.
 Gift aid refers to financial assistance that does not need to be repaid (i.e. scholarships or grants).
 Self-help aid is assistance that holds the recipient responsible for some sort of return (i.e. loans, work study).
 Funding from private sources (i.e. associations, religious groups, or corporations) also fall within these two groups.

-Applying for financial aid can be intimidating, but that’s why we’ve made the process as streamlined as possible.
+Applying for financial aid can be intimidating, but that is why we have made the process as streamlined as possible.
 The steps are simple:

 The Office of Financial Aid